thejjw/sunbeam-charms/charms/openstack-exporter-k8s/README.md

 `src/prometheus_alert_rules` when related with `grafana-agent`.
 The following alerts are configured by default:

+- `NeutronStateCritical`: This alert rule triggers when a Neutron agent is enabled, but down.
+The exporter generates the metric openstack_neutron_agent_state, which checks the status of neutron agents.
+Alerts will appear if any neutron agent is found to be down.

 - `OpenStackServicesDown`: This alert rule will trigger when an OpenStack service is down.
 The exporter generates metrics that identify if services are up.
 E.g.: openstack_loadbalancer_up, openstack_designate_up.
 Individual alerts will appear if one of those services has problems.